-California release of liability waivers are legally enforceable contracts in which people participating in potentially dangerous activities assume the risk of injury.
-Patrons are often required to sign a liability waiver in order to participate in activities that might otherwise lead to lawsuits such as:
+In California, release of liability waivers are legally enforceable contracts in which you assume the risk of injury for engaging in potentially dangerous activities.
+You are often required to sign a liability waiver as a condition of participating in activities that might otherwise lead to lawsuits, such as:

 - Gym injuries,